google-coral/examples-camera/raspicam/README.md

-# OpenCV examples for inferencing on Coral
+# OpenCV camera examples with Coral

-This folder contains example code using [picamera](https://github.com/waveform80/picamera) to obtain camera images and then perform image classification on the Edge TPU.
+This folder contains example code using [picamera](https://github.com/waveform80/picamera) to obtain camera images and perform image classification on the Edge TPU.

 This code works on Raspberry Pi with the Pi Camera and Coral USB Accelerator.